codebender828/jbakebwa.dev/pages/_posts/published-chakra.md

 - **[Mesut Koca](https://twitter.com/imesutkoca)** from Turkey!
 Mesut is one of the best front end engineers I know.
 He is the author of the [Vue Prism Editor](https://www.npmjs.com/package/vue-prism-editor).
 (We used this in the docs for Chakra UI Vue) Mesut helped us write tests for Chakra UI Vue!
 - **And many more people that I could not list here!**

 Chakra UI Vue still has room for improvement!
-We're still a young library and we probably have a lot that needs to be improved.
-I feel feel that it's future is bright going forward!
+It's still a young library and it probably has a lot that can be improved.
+But I feel that it's future is bright going forward, thanks to its contributors!

 ### The Future